oracle-samples/bysyscall/README.md

 In addition some system calls like getrusage() are not amenable to caching as their values keep changing.

+Finally we see in the `pthread_create()` case that BPF instrumentation allows us to catch thread creation and prepare our cached data ahead of thread execution.

 # bysyscall usage